danbz/aesthetic-programming/source/0-Preface/readme.md

 [^Chun]: Wendy Chun has studied both Systems Design Engineering and English Literature, which she combines and mutates in her current work, see <https://en.wikipedia.org/wiki/Wendy_Hui_Kyong_Chun>.
 Yuk Hui studied both Computer Engineering and Philosophy, see <http://digitalmilieu.net/yuk/>.

+[^britton]: The notion of "doing thinking" suggests non-standard ways of knowing that draws upon artistic research and technofeminism in computing.
+See Loren Britton, Goda Klumbyte, and Claude Draude, “Doing Thinking: Revisiting Computing with Artistic Research and Technofeminism.” *Digital Creativity* 30, no. 4 (October 2, 2019): 313–28, <https://doi.org/10.1080/14626268.2019.1684322>.

 [^agre1]: Agre, "Toward a critical technical practice".

 [^Williams]: Fuller, ed. *Software Studies*; Raymond Williams, *Keywords: A Vocabulary of Culture and Society* (London: Fontana, 1983); updated by Blackwell in 2005 as *New Keywords: A Revised Vocabulary of Culture and Society*.